jfemia/jfemia.github.io/_posts/2020-10-16-redux-with-react-hooks.md

 }
 ```

 Here we are using another function from `react-redux` - `useSelector`.
 This is a hook to connect to a specific piece of Redux state.
 Connecting in this way means that React will re-render if the specified part of the state changes, similar to `props`, or `useState`.

+I have seen a lot of tutorials and guides making use of `mapStateToProps` instead - this is also valid and is the more established way of doing it, but I find `useSelector` a lot more expressive.

 Our `todos` variable now contains an array from the state - we can quickly update our `App.js` return value to include it (and to clear out some of the default React text).
 We aren't aiming to be UI wizards here, any display will work...
 ```jsx